Facebook Is a Doomsday Machine

 In previous eras, U.S. officials could at least study, say, Nazi propaganda during World War II, and fully grasp what the Nazis wanted people to believe.
 Today, “it’s not a filter bubble; it’s a filter shroud,” Geltzer said.
 “I don’t even know what others with personalized experiences are seeing.”
 Another expert in this realm, Mary McCord, the legal director at the Institute for Constitutional Advocacy and Protection at Georgetown Law, told me that she thinks 8kun may be more blatant in terms of promoting violence but that Facebook is “in some ways way worse” because of its reach.
 “There’s no barrier to entry with Facebook,” she said.
 “In every situation of extremist violence we’ve looked into, we’ve found Facebook postings.
 And that reaches tons of people.
 The broad reach is what brings people into the fold and normalizes extremism and makes it mainstream.”
 In other words, it’s the megascale that makes Facebook so dangerous.

 Looking back, it can seem like Zuckerberg’s path to world domination was inevitable.
 There’s the computerized version of Risk he coded in ninth grade; his long-standing interest in the Roman empire; his obsession with information flow and human psychology.
-There’s the story of his first bona fide internet scandal, when he hacked into Harvard’s directory and lifted photos of students without their permission to make the hot-or-not-style website FaceMash. (“Child’s play” was how Zuckerberg later described the ease with which he broke into Harvard’s sytem.)
+There’s the story of his first bona fide internet scandal, when he hacked into Harvard’s directory and lifted photos of students without their permission to make the hot-or-not-style website FaceMash. (“Child’s play” was how Zuckerberg later described the ease with which he broke into Harvard’s system.)
 There’s the disconnect between his lip service to privacy and the way Facebook actually works.
 (Here’s Zuckerberg in a private chat with a friend years ago, on the mountain of data he’d obtained from Facebook’s early users: “I have over 4,000 emails, pictures, addresses … People just submitted it.
 I don’t know why.
 They ‘trust me.’
 Dumb fucks.”)
 At various points over the years, he’s listed the following interests in his Facebook profile: Eliminating Desire, Minimalism, Making Things, Breaking Things, Revolutions, Openness, Exponential Growth, Social Dynamics, Domination.

 Facebook’s megascale gives Zuckerberg an unprecedented degree of influence over the global population.
 If he isn’t the most powerful person on the planet, he’s very near the top.
 “It’s insane to have that much speechifying, silencing, and permitting power, not to mention being the ultimate holder of algorithms that determine the virality of anything on the internet,” Geltzer told me.
 “The thing he oversees has such an effect on cognition and people’s beliefs, which can change what they do with their nuclear weapons or their dollars.”